 - Refer cases of suspected abuse to children's social care as required; - Support staff who make referrals to children's social care; - Refer cases to the Channel programme where there is a radicalisation concern and / or support staff who make referrals to the Channel programme; - Refer cases where a crime may have been committed to the Police, as required; - Liaise with the Head Teacher to inform him or her of safeguarding and child protection issues, especially ongoing enquiries under section 47 of the Children Act 1989 and any police investigations.
 This will include being aware of requirement for children to have an Appropriate Adult.
-Further information can be found in the statutory guidance PACE Code C 2019 - Liaise with staff (especially teachers, pastoral support staff, school nurses, IT technicians and SENCOs) on matters of safety and safeguarding and welfare (including inline and digital safety), when deciding whether to make a referral by liaising with relevant agencies so that children's needs can be considered holistically; - Liaise with the Witherslack group clinical services team member/s allocated to the school and where appropriate the external senior mental health lead and where available the mental health support team, where safeguarding concerns are linked to mental health; - Act as a source of advice, support and expertise for all staff; - As required, liaise with the "case manager" as per Part four of KCSiE 2023 and the designated officer(s) at the local authority (LADO) for child protection concerns in cases which concern a staff member; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances; - work with the headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at the school.
-This includes:
+Further information can be found in the statutory guidance PACE Code C 2019 - Liaise with staff (especially teachers, pastoral support staff, school nurses, IT technicians and SENCOs) on matters of safety and safeguarding and welfare (including online and digital safety), when deciding whether to make a referral by liaising with relevant agencies so that children's needs can be considered holistically; - Liaise with the Witherslack group clinical services team member/s allocated to the school and where appropriate the external senior mental health lead and where available the mental health support team, where safeguarding concerns are linked to mental health; - Act as a source of advice, support and expertise for all staff; - As required, liaise with the "case manager" as per Part four of KCSiE 2023 and the designated officer(s) at the local authority (LADO) for child protection concerns in cases which concern a staff member; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances; - work with the headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at the school.
+This includes: - ensure that the school knows who its cohort of children who have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations for this cohort; and, - support teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential, recognising that even when statutory social care intervention has ended, there is still a lasting impact on children's educational outcomes;

-Document Number: MCS V07-0424 Issue Date: 01/09/2023 Version Number: 01 Status: FINAL Next Review Date: 01/08/2024 Page 7 Linked to Policy Number: OPSP09
+Document Number: DTS V04-0524 Issue Date: AUG 2023 Policy Version Number: 01 Status: FINAL Next Review Date: SEPT 2024 Page 7 Linked to Policy Number: OPSP09